 Additional Speed Restrictions in Place on Roadways East Central PA

-Due to the severity of the winter storm, PennDOT is temporarily implementing additional speed limit restrictions on interstates and expressways in the east central Pennsylvania.
+Due to the severity of the winter storm, PennDOT is temporarily implementing additional speed limit restrictions on interstates in the east central Pennsylvania.

 PennDOT is urging motorists to avoid unnecessary travel but those who must head out will see speeds reduced to 45 mph on the following highways:

-· Interstates 78 in Berks, Lehigh, and Northampton counties; · Interstate 80 in Monroe and Carbon counties; · Interstate 81 in Schuylkill County; · Interstate 176 in Berks County; · Interstate 380 in Monroe County; · US 22 in Lehigh and Northampton counties; · US 209 in Monroe County; · US 222 in Berks, and Lehigh counties; · US 422 in Berks County; · PA 33 in Monroe and Northampton counties; · PA 309 in Lehigh County.
+· Interstates 78 in Berks, Lehigh, and Northampton counties; · Interstate 80 in Monroe and Carbon counties; · Interstate 81 in Schuylkill County; · Interstate 380 in Monroe County.

 Commercial vehicles must stay in the right lane while the speed restriction is in place on these roads.
 Additional restrictions on other roadways could be added depending on changing conditions.